openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 | `ota-state`           | Number            | R          | Over-the-air current state                   |    X     |
 | `ota-progress`        | Number            | R          | Over-the-air current progress                |    X     |
 | `json`                | String            | R          | JSON structure and updates of this device    |    X     |

+There are several `Number:Time` which are delivered in minutes as default.
+Note you can change the unit when connecting an item e.g. to `d` (days) for readability.
+So you can check in a rule if your remaining filter time is going below 7 days instead of calculating minutes.

 ### Air Purifier Channel Mappings